Ja-Crispy/finbert-sentiment-analysis/README.md

 This code performs sentiment analysis on financial headlines using the `ProsusAI/finbert` model.
 It leverages the `transformers` library for natural language processing and `wandb` for logging the results.
 The code takes advantage of multiprocessing to speed up the prediction process.

+## Dataset
+The dataset used here is "Daily Financial News for 6000+ stocks", which is available on Kaggle.
+It contains ~4m financial headlines for 6000+ stocks from 2009-2020.
+Here's the link to the [dataset](https://www.kaggle.com/datasets/miguelaenlle/massive-stock-news-analysis-db-for-nlpbacktests?select=raw_analyst_ratings.csv)

 ## Model
 The sentiment analysis is conducted using the `ProsusAI/finbert` model.
 This model is specifically trained for financial sentiment analysis tasks and provides accurate predictions for positive, negative, and neutral sentiments.